TrigonaMinima/TrigonaMinima.github.io/_posts/2014-05-31-The-kernel-challange-series:-Writing-a-Linux-kernel-module-(task-1).md

 ---

 How I am becoming a Linux kernel developer (at least, I think I am).
 There will be a series of these posts as I get ahead on my becoming a Linux kernel developer quest.
+These are the ones I have written yet.

+[Writing a Linux kernel module (task 1)][] (this post)
+[Building and booting the Linux kernel (Task 2)][]

 Task #1 was to -